 Let’s wrap up with the takeaway: it’s time to stop taking the easy way out like Bob does.
 You are in control of your actions.
 Even if your coach doesn’t always suggest it, try to challenge yourself to scale the reps, not ROM.

-Need further help and direction with attacking those weaknesses, and formulating a game plan?
+Need further help and direction with attacking those weaknesses, and formulating a game plan to move from scaled to Rx?
 That’s where we come in.

 WODprep has a variety of proven 8-week accessory programs that will help you improve the following skills: